kubernetes/website/content/en/docs/concepts/services-networking/service.md

 #### ELB Access Logs on AWS

-There are several annotations to manage access logs for ELB services on AWS.
+There are several annotations to manage access logs for ELB Services on AWS.

 The annotation `service.beta.kubernetes.io/aws-load-balancer-access-log-enabled`
 controls whether access logs are enabled.